 - Establish a baseline of how the threat will be analyzed.
 This step involves outlining the approach so that the analyst uses all the skills represented in the conceptual framework.
 Since the framework is non-linear, the components can be approached in whatever order makes sense.

 - Leverage creative brainstorming.
 When facing a potential cyber threat, analysts don't have the luxury of time to stare into space and wait for an "ah ha" moment.
 Creative brainstorming techniques such as those found in human-centered design accelerate the time it takes to get to an "ah ha" moment.
 To enhance an analyst's creative brainstorming skills, I recommend looking at recent brainstorming research including that by Luma Institute, specifically their 36 techniques for creative brainstorming and practice them daily.

 - Perform the holistic threat assessment.
-The assessment evaluates the threat from the three perspectives shown in the figures below (these charts are available as fillable templates):
+The assessment evaluates the threat from the three perspectives shown in the figures below:

 The three steps outlined in this approach enable analysts to avoid intelligence tunnel vision and seek to understand all causes and effects of relevant threats, which can significantly improve the efficiency and effectiveness of cyber intelligence efforts.

 This section presents two examples of how a holistic approach to cyber intelligence improved an organization's ability to counteract cyber threat.